larsch/ocra/README.txt

 * Both console programs and desktop programs supported (no console will pop up with .rbw files).

+If you experience problems with Ocra or have found a bug, please use the tracker on the RubyForge project page http://rubyforge.org/projects/ocra/.
+You are welcome to ask questions in the forums there aswell.

 == TODO:

 * Clean up using manual recursive deletion (not SHop).